Mini Fizzy Science Activity for Kids

 This post contains affiliate links.
 Privacy and Disclosure

-A mini volcano activity is conducted in the same way as a regular sized kid-made volcano activity.
+The activity is conducted in the same way as a regular sized kid-made volcano activity.
 The only difference is that a smaller sized container is used for the volcano.

-Making smaller volcanoes is ideal for a small group activity, in an early learning classroom or at a birthday party, where each participant benefits from the hands-on interaction.
-Kids can choose colors and add ingredients for a personalized volcano.
+- Small volcanoes is ideal for a small group activity, in an early learning classroom or at a birthday party.

-A mini volcano is also a practical alternative when space is at a minimum.
+Kids can choose colors and add ingredients for a personalized volcano. - A mini volcano is a practical alternative when space is at a minimum.

 This activity is easy to set up with some recyclables and basic craft supplies.

-- transparent pudding snack pack container
+- pudding or yogurt container

 - baking soda